 - Jointly with Ted Levin and Paulina Lyskawa, I am investigating a pattern of “optional” absolutive agreement in the Santiago dialect of Tz’utujiil.
 We argue that this pattern of optionality sheds light on the featural make-up of specifiers vs. complements, as well as the typology of verbal agreement in Mayan.
-This project continued during the summer of 2018 with support from the Jacobs Research Funds and the Cosmos Club Foundation.
+This project has been supported by the Jacobs Research Funds and the Cosmos Club Foundation.

 - Gesoel Mendes and I are exploring adjunct extraction in the K’ichean branch of the Mayan languages.
 To variable degrees, all of these languages have a restriction on the A’-extraction of vP-level adjuncts.
 We argue that a postverbal clitic that appears upon the extraction of these adjuncts is the spell-out of a copy, with consequences for the formulation of Chain Reduction at PF (Nunes 2004).